DocentEDU/jekyll-website/_posts/2017-03-22-Q-and-A-name-change.md

 A: Possibly.
 Make sure that the website https://insertlearning.com is unblocked for teachers and students.

-If you have any questions or feedback about this update, send them to us via [email](mailto:support@insertlearning.com)or [Twitter](https://twitter.com/insertlearning).
+If you have any questions or feedback about this update, send them to us via [email](mailto:support@insertlearning.com) or [Twitter](https://twitter.com/insertlearning).